canonical/netplan.io/examples.md

 ## Bridging

-To create a very simple bridge consisting of a single device using DHCP write:
+To create a very simple bridge consisting of a single device that uses DHCP, write:

 ```yaml
 network: